 - Your pain returns after successful treatment of your sciatica

-- It is pain that originates along your sciatic nerve and radiates down your buttock and the back of one thigh
+- It is pain that starts along your sciatic nerve and spreads down your buttock and the back of 1 thigh.

-- It is usually caused by a herniated disk in your spine that presses on your sciatic nerve.
+- It is usually caused by a herniated (or bulging) disk in your spine that presses on your sciatic nerve.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells you.